 When you are moving off campus into St. Louis city apartments for the first time, you will need to make an adjustment.
 Even if you have been living on your own for a year or two, there are several differences between dorms and off campus housing.
 You will need to account for the cost of a security deposit when you are determining what apartment you can afford.
 Unlike on-campus housing, you will need to pay for your utilities every month.
 After you sign your contract for your apartment, contact a local utility provider to set up your power and water so they are ready to use by time you arrive.

 Even if you have lived in a variety of housing options, they can't compare to the luxury apartments St. Louis is known for.
 Before you leave your previous living space, make sure that you thoroughly clean it from top to bottom.
 If you do not do it well enough, your landlord may charge you a cleaning fee or keep part of your security deposit.
 At this time, you will also want to contact your utilities provider, so you can change your account to your new address.
 Once you arrive, don’t forget to write a list of any damage or stains -- you will be grateful for it when you move out!

 If you are still looking for apartments near St. Louis University, come check out City Lofts on Laclede!
 We have luxury amenities that suit residents of all lifestyles.
-Contact our office to schedule a tour to our conveniently located apartments across the street from SLU campus.
+Contact our office to schedule a tour to our conveniently located apartments across the street from Saint Louis University* campus.